gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 ### Concept + Behavior
-Concepts could involve certain behavior of materials.
+Certain concepts or equations or conditions are applicable during certain physical behavior of materials.
 Conversely, a behavior could invole a certain concept as per our understanding.

       mc:isApplicableDuring has mc:Concept as Domain and mc:Behavior as Range
       mc:couldInvove is an inverse of this property.